DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

 \subsection{Experiment Settings}

-\textbf{Artifact detector benchmark.} RichHF has a testing set of 955 images, but their labels are circles with fixed radii.
-These fixed-radius circles sometimes cover non-artifact areas redundantly and sometimes fail to fully cover the entire artifact, leading to inaccurate metric values.
-Therefore, we do not use this benchmark and we construct a benchmark of 771 images.
-It contains synthesized images covering hard cases challenging for artifact detectors with fine-grained artifact labels, and real photos from COCO~\cite{cocodataset} testing set to measure the false positive rates on real photos.
+\textbf{Artifact detector benchmark.} RichHF has a testing set, but their annotations are circles with fixed radii.
+These fixed-radius circles usually cover non-artifact areas redundantly or fail to cover the entire artifact, leading to inaccurate metric values.
+Therefore, we do not use this benchmark and construct a benchmark of 771 images.
+It contains synthesized images covering hard cases challenging for artifact detectors with fine-grained artifact labels and real photos from COCO~\cite{cocodataset} testing set to measure the false positive rates on real photos.
 For the metrics, we use MSE to measure accuracy.
 To measure the false negative rates, we utilize the mean KL divergence: \(\text{KL}(P||Q) = \frac{1}{N}\sum_{\text{pixels}}[p(x)\log \frac{p(x)}{q(x)}]\) where \(p(x)\) and \(q(x)\) are the ground truth and predicted confidence for pixel \(x\), \(N\) is total pixel number.
-Relatively, \(\text{KL}(1-P||1-Q) = \frac{1}{N}\sum_{\text{pixels}}[ (1-p(x))\log \frac{(1-p(x))}{(1-q(x))}]\) is effective in measuring false positive rates, and we denote this metric as KL(1-) in the following sections.
+Relatively, \(\text{KL}(1-P||1-Q)\) is effective in measuring false positive rates, and we denote this metric as KL(1-) in the following sections.

-\textbf{Model treating dataset.} The training set and the benchmark for treating only contain text prompts.
+\textbf{Model treating dataset.} The training set and the benchmark for treating only contain text prompts without training images.
 We prompt Qwen~\cite{qwen} to synthesize 3100 complex prompts describing complicated and various scenarios mainly concerning human activities, animals, and words in life to challenge the diffusion models.
 We randomly break them into a training set of 3000 prompts, and a benchmark of 100 prompts.
-For offline regularization, we use LAION-Aesthetics V2 6.5+ Dataset~\cite{schuhmann2022laion} to regularize the model on high-quality aesthetic images.
-For the metrics, we detect and calculate the average of all mean or max artifact confidence across all artifact maps of synthesized images in evaluation.
-For image quality, we adopt the ImageReward score~\cite{xu2024imagereward}.
-We also conducted user studies with 24 users.
-We offer them pairs of images on the same backbone model before and after treating and ask them to select a winning image based on general image quality and artifact presence respectively.
-Then we calculate the winning rate before and after treating.
+For optional offline regularization, we use LAION-Aesthetics V2 6.5+ Dataset~\cite{schuhmann2022laion}.